This post may contain affiliate links.

 Games can be used to teach early academic concepts, as well, such as counting and color recognition.

-Below, you’ll find a list of twelve of my favorite games to play with preschoolers.
+Below, you’ll find a list of twelve of my favorite board games for family game night or any time.
 We’ve owned all of them at some point through my kids’ early years.

 Now, though, many of the classics have been revamped for today’s kids with new graphics.
 Some even have new versions based on today’s popular movies – such as the Minion Memory Game below.